carlesgutierrez/carlesgutierrez.github.io/_posts/research/2013-07-11-reasearch-post-worshops-Code.md

 * Intro OF & Kinect Camera at CCGuinard'o.
 17 Set 2013.
 (4h)
 * OF and Physics Engines at ChinosInternational`s Space, Barcelona.
 Jan 2014.
 (12h)
 * CoderDojo Processing Workshops at Medialab-Prado.
 Madrid 2015-2016 (1h every Saturday)
+* OF and ofxSensors4Games addoon workshop at Nuclai Artificial Intelligence for Creative Aplications.
+Viena (4h)

 Actual workshops: